min2ha/ukwa-site/content/target/60482/index.en.md

   "subject": "Brexit"
 }

-# BBC News: CBI calls for UK to remain in a customs union with EU

 Carolyn Fairbairn, head of the CBI, said there was a "lack of clarity" surrounding ongoing talks about the future of UK-EU trade.
 Speaking on ITV's Peston on Sunday, she also said a customs union would be best for UK economic growth and prosperity.